craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Timeline.md

 title: Annam rips, tears, sews - creates.
 content:

 Using his own form, [[All-Father Annam]] began to create more than consiousness.
 More than reality, physicaility.
 Earth, Fire, Air, Water.
 In a ring, Annam creates the [[Elemental Planes]].
+Around it forms the [[Astral Sea]]; consiousness made material.

 date: 75000TBT
 title: The Titans claim planes.